Brandao-lang/book-app/README.md

 # Booklet App
 This app allows for books to be sorted by user inputted genre categories.
 Once a genre has been created, users may create a list of books within that category.

+## Features
+1. Create genre categories
+2. Create book list for a cateogry

 #### Required Install Commands
 1. npm init -y